equinor/radix-public-site/public-site/docs/src/guides/sub-pipeline/example-pipeline-with-env-vars.md

         type: string
         stringVal: not-set-var3
   tasks:
-    - name: show-env-vars      #name of the task "env-vars-list" in this pipeline
+    - name: show-env-vars      #name of the task "env-vars-list" in this sub-pipeline
       params:
         - name: VAR1T          #set by parameter VAR1, from the radixconfig.yaml
           value: